axeluhl/sailing-analytics/wiki/howto/development/management-console.md

 See https://static.sapsailing.com/management-console/
 to access these folders, you might require ssh access.
-Any link directly pointing to a file should be publically available.
+Any link directly pointing to a file should be publicly available.

-These include discussions of the overall design philosophy, aswell as more operational decisions regarding specific features of the management-console.
+These include discussions of the overall design philosophy, as well as more operational decisions regarding specific features of the management-console.

 ## Design References

-To ensure a seemless user experience design documents where created in advance, aswell as in parallel, to development.
+To ensure a seamless user experience design documents where created in advance, as well as in parallel, to development.
 Not all functions the current admin console is capable of where able to be covered due to budget constraints.
-The design documents do however provide a foundation for overall UX, layouting and style of the new management console and were used as such in early development.
+The design documents do however provide a foundation for overall UX, layout and style of the new management console and were used as such in early development.

 ### Login